 3. Understanding your styles of dispute settlements

 People vary, and so does their orientation.
 This is why you must understand your partner and how they handle conflict.
-You may be the type who would rather cool off at first, and address issues later.
-They, on the other hand, could want to just thrash it and get it over with.
-This can further cause issues, because you may either end up sweeping a lot under the carpet.
+You may be the type who would rather cool off at first and address issues later.
+On the other hand, they could want to just thrash it and get it over with.
+This can further cause issues because you may either end up sweeping a lot under the carpet.
 Or, always be in a cycle of never-ending arguments.
 Reach a consensus with your partner, discuss, understand them, and pick a side.
 But wisdom tells us that we should always talk about issues.
 Yet, we shouldn’t address them when we are angry.

 4. Grasping your ideas of vacation and fun

 While one is adventurous, the other could be a couch potato or hermit.
 While this in itself is a balance, it may pose a problem during fun and travel.
-Often, the conflict will arise about where you want to go and what you want to do.
+Often, conflict will arise about where you want to go and what you want to do.
 Couples could end up taking off without each other in different directions.
-And then, the bond begins to thaw, and ditch widens over time.
+And then, the bond begins to thaw, and the ditch widens over time.
 What to do?
 Pick a commonplace both of you would love to visit, then write a list of fun things to do.
-For every one thing, you pick, have your partner pick one of theirs.
+Have your partner pick one of theirs for everything you pick.
 This makes them feel included in your world.
 And before you know it, both of you will start enjoying the same things.
 This is a very healthy compromise, as it doesn’t compel.
 But it only makes you create room for your significant other.

 5. Alone or apart?